Local Information Assisted Attention-free Decoder for Audio Captioning

-This paper presents a study of using AFT for audio captioning.
-To address the limitation of the standard attention decoder in capturing local information from the audio data, we propose local information assisted attention-free Transformer (LocalAFT) decoder.
-With this new decoder, both the local and global information are considered, which provides better modelling of audio features and thus generates captions of better quality as compared with the standard attention based decoder.
-In the proposed method, the PANNs algorithm based encoder is employed to extract high-quality audio features as the input of LocalAFT decoder, forming a new AAC method, namely P-LocalAFT.
-We evaluate the proposed AAC method, P-LocalATF, and compare it with the state-of-the-art methods, that use PANNs in the encoder, but the standard attention based mechanism in the decoder \cite{xinhao2021_t6, narisetty2021_t6, chen2021_t6, xu2021_t6}.
+In our work, the PANNs algorithm based encoder is employed to extract high-quality audio features as the input of the LocalAFT decoder.
+Therefore, the overall captioning method including both encoder and decoder is denoted as P-LocalAFT.
+The proposed method is evaluated and compared with the state-of-the-art methods that use PANNs as the encoder and the standard attention mechanism as the decoder \cite{xinhao2021_t6, narisetty2021_t6, chen2021_t6, xu2021_t6}.
 Experiments are conducted on the AudioCaps dataset \cite{kim2019audiocaps} for pretraining the model and the Clotho-v2 dataset \cite{drossos2020clotho} for fine-tuning the model.
-Results show that the proposed method offers better audio captioning performance than the state-of-the-art methods, with improved scores on the evaluation metrics used in Task 6 of the DCASE 2021 Challenge.
+Results show that the proposed method achieves better performance than the state-of-the-art methods.